TilePad/tilepad-desktop/README.md

 The community icon packs registry has a large number of automatically generated packs from [Tilepad Iconify Icon Packs](https://github.com/TilePad/tilepad-iconify-icon-packs) which contains all the icon packs present on [Iconify](https://icon-sets.iconify.design/)

 ![alt text](assets/image-7.png)

+## Linux notes

+To build on linux you must follow the [Enigo Runtime Dependencies](https://github.com/enigo-rs/enigo?tab=readme-ov-file#runtime-dependencies) instructions for your distribution (They are "Runtime Dependencies" but are also required while building otherwise linking will fail)